gkaptch1/web-mpc-mmf/README.md

 ```
 * Navigate to the website at `https://localhost:8080`

-## EC2 Instructions
+## Deployment Instructions
-These instructions were written for an AWS EC2 instance running Amazon Linux.
-The instance's security group should allow SSH on port 22 and TCP on port 8080.
+These instructions are written for an GCP Compute Engine instance running Ubuntu 18.04 LTS.
+It should also allow SSH on port 22 and TCP on port 8080.

-You will need to have a registered domain and will need to use Nginx with Let's Encrypt as a reverse proxy for port 8080.

-* SSH onto the EC2 instance
+* SSH onto the Compute Engine instance
 * First, install the Node.js version manager and activate it
 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash